PUZZLES

 b.
 1979, USA

 An abstract painter inspired by Product Design, Graphic Design and Architecture, David E. Peterson was born in Grand Rapids, Michigan in 1979.
-He has exhibited his work throughout the United States, Argentina, Europe, and Asia.
-David Peterson’s work is included in the collections of the Museum of New Art (Detroit), Progressive Art Collection, Bilzin and Sumberg, Home Depot, Related Group, among many others.
-His work has been profiled on Forbes.com, Loft Magazine, Southern Living, CNN, and Detroit Free Press.
-David holds a BFA from the College for Creative Studies in Detroit, MI.
+He has exhibited extensively throughout North America, Europe, and Asia.
+His work is included in several public, corporate and private collections including the Museum of New Art, Detroit; Progressive Art Collection, Ohio; Bilzin and Sumberg, Miami; Home Depot Headquarters, Atlanta; and Jorge Perez’s Related Group, Miami.
+Peterson’s work has been featured in the media including Forbes, Loft Magazine, Southern Living, CNN, New York Times, New York’s Arts Magazine, Huffington Post, Detroit Free Press, Studio Visit, and New American Paintings #112.
+Peterson holds a BFA degree from the College for Creative Studies in Detroit; he lives and works in Atlanta.

 David E. Peterson was named "One of the Top 20 Professionals Under 40" in Miami's Brickell Magazine.
 His installation JCrew Women's Tops & Bottoms was also featured this in New York Magazine, Design (Spring 2013).